-The aforementioned global value of vegan products is significant and growing, although the concept of incorporating the vegan philosophy into a business’s mission statement or values – conventionally known as a vegan business, or VB, – is still relatively new on a global scale (Jones, 2020; Vestergren & Uysal, 2022, pp. 1–2).
-A reason for this may be the perceived risk of operating a VB, although many entrepreneurs of Small-Medium Enterprises (i.e., SMEs) may accept that risk as a means to achieve sustainability in their business’s purpose, (Demirel et al., 2019).
+The aforementioned global value of vegan products is significant and growing, although the concept of incorporating the vegan philosophy into a business’s mission statement or values is still relatively new on a global scale (Jones, 2020; Vestergren & Uysal, 2022, pp. 1–2).
+A reason for this may be the perceived risk of operating a vegan business (i.e., VB), although many entrepreneurs of Small-Medium Enterprises (i.e., SMEs) may accept that risk as a means to achieve sustainability in their business’s purpose (Demirel et al., 2019).
 Therefore, it is reasonable that observing entrepreneurs who own or manage VBs would provide the most insight into this about veganism in the context of business practices.

 …is the practice of living on products of the plant kingdom, with or without the use of eggs and dairy products but excluding entirely the consumption of any part of the body of an animal as food (including chicken, fish and seafood).
 The term ‘vegetarian’ means a person who follows such practice, or describes such person, creature, establishment or food pertaining to vegetarianism (Nguyen, T. 2019. p 9).

-In short, vegetarianism is the practice of abstaining from the consumption of animal meat and flesh.
-However, food and products whose basic components are generated by animals – e.g., milk, honey, silk, leather, et al. – is acceptable within that practice.
-Veganism, in its core philosophy, is the abstinence from consuming such products in all decisions.
+In short, vegetarianism is the practice of abstaining from the consumption of animal meat and flesh, yet the consumption of food and products whose basic components are generated by animals – e.g., milk, honey, silk, leather, et al. – is acceptable within that practice.
+The core practice of veganism is the abstinence from consuming any animal-based product.

 Vegan Business and Vegan Entrepreneurs